B2B payment collection: what is it and what are the problems? We’ve got a solution!

 Regular communication and reminders

 Establish effective communication channels with customers to ensure they are aware of payment due dates and any outstanding invoices.
-Send timely reminders before and after the due date to prompt timely payment.
+Send timely reminders before and after the deadline to prompt timely payment.
 Consider automated email notifications or text messages to improve the effectiveness of reminders.

 Credit checks and risk assessment